February 22, 2023

 Wayne Model N showing radiator script (1907) rmsothebys

-The Wayne radiator script may have been fist used in late 1907 but the earliest original period photo of a Wayne car showing a Wayne radiator script that I have seen dates from 1908, see below.
+The Wayne radiator script may have been first used in late 1907 but the earliest original period photo of a Wayne car showing a Wayne radiator script that I have seen dates from 1908, see below.
 Original Wayne radiator scripts are very rare.

 Wayne car with radiator script at motor show (1908) dpl